Site logo

 Complaints

-All Practitioners must have their own complaints policies and processes in place and we encourage wherever possible service users and clients to seek resolution directly.
-However, we recognise that it will not always be resolved satisfactorily, or that service users and clients may not always feel comfortable raising concerns or complaints directly with Practitioners and as such complaints can be raised directly with the Register.
+In the unfortunate event of a need to raise a complaint, we encourage service users and clients to seek resolution directly with practitioners.
+However, we recognise that it will not always a satisfactorily approach; some service users and clients may not always feel comfortable raising concerns or complaints directly with practitioners .
+As such complaints can be raised directly with the Register.

-You might want to find out more about our complaints process.
-Or review the process of handling in our complaints handling map.
+You can find out more about our complaints process here or review our approach to handling in our Complaints Handling Map.

-All complaints received will be heard and acted on by our Professional Conduct Review Committee.
+All complaints received will be acted on and heard and by our Professional Conduct Review Committee.
 We rely on service users, clients, the public and members to bring poor and unethical practice to our attention so we can take appropriate action, and ultimately protect the public and the reputation of the profession.

-All complaints that are upheld by the Professional Conduct Review Committee are published on our Professional Conduct Notices page, where we believe it is appropriate to do in the interests of public protection.
+All complaints that are upheld by the Professional Conduct Review Committee are published on our Professional Conduct Notices page.

 In certain situations service users or members of the public may wish to seek alternative opinions, do additional research, or escalate their complaints or concerns.

 The Professional Standards Authority cannot directly accept complaints about practitioners but they do provide useful signposting guidance for reaching out to other regulators, such as the Royal College of Occupational Therapists.
-They also provide a share your experience service where members of the public are invited to share their experience of accredited registers and the service that is provided by them.
+They also provide a share your experience service where members of the public are invited to share their experience of accredited registers and the service they provide.

 Other accredited registers may also provide a useful source of support, information or guidance for service users or members of the public wishing to know more about other services and standards of practice.